erikm6872/WSQRBF/README.md

 _even in the middle of execution_.
 Implementations of the API are encouraged to remain closed source and completely undocumented.

-    - Also note that because of the considerable security risks involved, use of HTTPS or any other protocol that supports encryption is strictly prohibited.
+    - Because of the considerable security risks involved, use of HTTPS or any other protocol that supports encryption is strictly prohibited.

+    - Also note that a WSQRBF interpreter's performance is directly impacted by the quality of the network connection between the client and server.
+For this reason, the API responses are in the SOAP format to maximize the amount of useless data being transferred with every call.

 ### Source Files